 The second Palestinian uprising began after Ariel Sharon, then leader of the Israeli opposition party, stormed the courtyards of the Al-Aqsa Mosque on 28 September 2000, under the protection of about two thousand soldiers and special forces, and with the approval of then-Prime Minister Ehud Barak.
 Clashes took place between worshippers and the occupation forces.

-Later, the city of Jerusalem witnessed violent confrontations that resulted in the injury of dozens and protests quickly spread to all cities in the West Bank and Gaza Strip.
-The results of this uprising included the armistice agreement held at the Sharm el-Sheikh summit, which brought together the newly elected Palestinian President Mahmoud Abbas and the Israeli Prime Minister Ariel Sharon.
+Later, the city of Jerusalem witnessed violent confrontations, resulting in the injury and deaths of thousands of Israelis and Palestinians, and protests quickly spread to all cities in the West Bank and Gaza Strip.
+The results of this uprising included the armistice agreement held at the Sharm el-Sheikh summit, which brought together the Palestinian Authority leader Mahmoud Abbas and the Israeli Prime Minister Ariel Sharon.

 The third Palestinian uprising: Jerusalem Intifada (October 2015 – Present)